ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

 {: #cbr-security-setup}
 {: step}

-**Explain what is required and how to get it.
-Schematics to create the resources from e2e tutorial.
-AT in Frankfurt required for logs**

-You need to have deployed the resources discussed in the tutorial [Apply end to end security to a cloud application](/docs/solution-tutorials?topic=solution-tutorials-cloud-e2e-security).
-This could have been manually by following the steps or by [using Terraform code as described](/docs/solution-tutorials?topic=solution-tutorials-cloud-e2e-security#cloud-e2e-security-setup).
+In a later step, [Use Terraform to configure context-based restrictions](#cbr-security-terraform), you are going to deploy CBR objects as additional security layer on top of the resources used in the tutorial [Apply end to end security to a cloud application](/docs/solution-tutorials?topic=solution-tutorials-cloud-e2e-security).
+For it, deploy those resources as described in the companion GitHub repository in section [Deploy resources using Terraform managed by {{site.data.keyword.bpshort}}](https://github.com/IBM-Cloud/secure-file-storage#deploy-resources-using-terraform-managed-by-schematics).

-Additionally, you need to have an instance of [{{site.data.keyword.at_short}}](/docs/activity-tracker?topic=activity-tracker-getting-started) configured for platform logs.
+To monitor events for context-based restrictions, you must create an instance of the {{site.data.keyword.cloudaccesstrailshort}} service in the Frankfurt (eu-de) region.
+For more information, see [Provisioning an instance](/docs/activity-tracker?topic=activity-tracker-provision).

 ## Overview: Context-based restrictions
 {: #cbr-security-strategy-overview}